ghoomfrog/silili/README.md

 If you want to be more efficient (and have two hands), you can use both hands to sign two sounds at the same time.
 The right hand should sign the preceding sound.

-# Kim Liki
+# Kimi Liki

-Kim Liki is an artistic left-to-right writing system for Saj Lil, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
+Kimi Liki is an artistic left-to-right writing system for Saja Lili, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
 Glyphs are drawn as little shapes with faces, called *lillies*.
 Lillies are arranged into groups that can be structured in one of these ways:

 - vowel
-- vowel–consonant
-- vowel–vowel
-- vowel–vowel–consonant
-- vowel–vowel–vowel
-- consonant
+- vowel–nasal
 - consonant–vowel
-- consonant–vowel–vowel
-- consonant–vowel–consonant
+- consonant–vowel–nasal

 The first lillie in a word has legs.

-The initial sound of the group determines the shape of the main lillie:
+The initial sound of the group determines the shape of the lillie:

 - *a* — dotted square
-- *i* — dotted triangle
+- *i*/*j* — dotted triangle
-- *u* — dotted circle
+- *u*/*w* — dotted circle
 - *p* — hill
 - *t* — square
 - *k* — triangle